Russia's Gazprom says resolves issue with gas supplies to Poland

-MOSCOW Russia's Gazprom said on Thursday a technical issue that caused poor quality gas to be delivered to Poland via the Yamal pipeline had been resolved.
+MOSCOW (Reuters) - Russia's Gazprom said on Thursday a technical issue that caused poor quality gas to be delivered to Poland via the Yamal pipeline had been resolved.

 Poland on Wednesday temporarily halted gas deliveries from Russia via the pipeline due to poor quality of the gas.